djeang/benchmark-jeka-maven-gradle/README.md

 ```

 ### Methodology
-The project is configured to build using *Maven*, *Jeka*, and *Gradle*.
+This project is configured to build using *Maven*, *Jeka*, and *Gradle*.

-- The listed actions are executed with each build tool.
-Execution times are provided in the tables below.
+- The listed actions are performed with each build tool, and their execution times are recorded in the tables below.
-- Each action for each build tool is performed twice to eliminate the impact of tool or image fetching.
+- Every action is executed twice for each build tool to negate the impact of tool or dependency fetching.
 Only the second (final) result is recorded.
-- Local scripts such as `./mvnw`, `./jeka`, and `./gradle` are used to execute build tool commands.
+- Build tool commands are executed using their respective local scripts: `./mvnw`, `./jeka`, and `./gradlew`.
-- Elapsed times are measured with the `time` utility on *macOS* and `Measure-Command { .\my command | Out-Default }` on *Windows PowerShell*.
+- Execution times are measured using the `time` utility on *macOS* and `Measure-Command { .\my-command | Out-Default }` on *Windows PowerShell*.
-- All commands are executed from the IntelliJ terminal.
+- All commands are executed from the IntelliJ IDEA terminal.

-#### Development Time Scenario
+#### Local Development Workflow
-- Measurements are taken using high-performance *macOS* hardware.
+- Measurements are collected using high-performance *macOS* hardware.
-- Measurements are also taken on medium-tier *Windows* hardware.
+- Additional measurements are taken on mid-range *Windows* hardware.
-- Each command is executed at least twice to ensure proper caching, with only the best results being considered.
+- Each command is executed at least twice to confirm proper caching, with only the best result recorded.

-#### Pipeline in a Clean Environment
+#### Pipeline Workflow
-This involves a "naked" setup with only Java installed:
+This scenario, we use setup a *Github Action*

-- No build tools pre-installed (Maven, Gradle, and Jeka wrappers are used).
+- No pre-installed build tools (the Maven, Gradle, and Jeka wrappers are used).
-- No dependencies fetched (new repository setup).
+- No pre-fetched dependencies (a new repository is created).
-- No Docker caches.
+- No existing Docker caches.
-  Between each execution, the `clean-caches.sh` script is run to ensure a clean environment.
+- Before each execution, the `clean-caches.sh` script is run to ensure a clean environment.

 ### Build Process
-For Maven, we use the `native-maven-plugin` and `spring-boot-maven-plugin` plugins.
+- For Maven, the `native-maven-plugin` and `spring-boot-maven-plugin` are used.
-For Gradle, we use the `native-gradle-plugin` and `org.springframework.boot` plugins.
+- For Gradle, the `native-gradle-plugin` and `org.springframework.boot` plugins are used.
-For Jeka, we use only the `springboot-plugin`, as native support is directly integrated into Jeka.
+- For Jeka, only the `springboot-plugin` is used, as Jeka includes built-in support for native builds.
 ### Command Lines
 The following commands are executed for each build tool: